schibsted/spid-tech-docs/resources/articles/getting-started-with-paylinks.md

 :body

-When you have completed this guide, you can sell products by allowing users to check out and pay via Schibsted Account.
+When you have completed this guide, you can sell products by allowing users to check out and pay via Schibsted account.

 ## Overview